VaclavElias/stride-website-next/README.md

 ## RC6+ Checklist
 - [ ] Web - Code refactoring and code clean up - Once the new design update is settled
-- [ ] Web - Do you want to preserve paging url as /blog/pageX/ or new /blog/X/.
-We could use the new and add web.config redirects for the old ones.
 - [ ] Wiki - Add Deployment Docs (staging, production, process for simple changes vs bigger updates)
 - [ ] Wiki - Instructions how to add posts, update website, folder structure, site.json (describe settings), _data, _drafts, remote c# code, explain packages in package.json
 - [ ] Wiki - New post instructions (e.g. using webp images)